Beginner’s Guide to Credit Scores in 2025

 Do student loans count toward my first score?

-Yes—but only once they’ve been disbursed and the servicer reports a balance.
-In‑school deferment still counts as on‑time payment history.
+Yes—but only after the loan is disbursed and shows a balance.
+In‑school deferment counts as on‑time payment history.

 Does checking my score hurt it?

-Is it true you need to carry a balance?
+Is it true you need to carry a balance to build credit?

-No. Paying in full beats paying interest.
-Utilization is calculated on the statement date, not after the due date.
+No. That’s a myth.
+You can pay in full and still build excellent credit.
+Utilization is calculated based on your statement balance, not after the due date.

 Ready to Build Credit the Smart Way?

-A solid score is your all‑access pass to cheaper loans, bigger apartments, and even job offers.
-Take the first step today: pull your free reports, automate payments, and watch the numbers climb.
+A solid credit score is your all-access pass to better rates, apartments, and even job offers.
+Start now: pull your free reports, automate your payments, and watch your score climb.